 Physical Therapy in Colorado Springs for Hip

-Welcome to New Morning Physical Therapy's resource with respect to recovering from Hip Pinning Surgery for a Fractured Hip.
+Welcome to New Morning Physical Therapy's patient resource about Hip problems.

 This guide will help you understand:

 The important structures of the hip can be divided into several categories.
 These include:

 The bones of the hip are the femur (the thighbone) and the pelvis.
 The top end of the femur is shaped like a ball.
 This ball is called the femoral head.
 The femoral head fits into a round socket on the side of the pelvis.
 This socket is called the acetabulum.

 The femoral head is attached to the rest of the femur by a short section of bone called the femoral neck.
 A large bump juts outward from the top of the femur, next to the femoral neck.
 This bump, called the greater trochanter, can be felt along the side of your hip.
 Large and important muscles connect to the greater trochanter.
 One muscle is the gluteus medius.
 It is a key muscle for keeping the pelvis level as you walk.

 Articular cartilage is the material that covers the ends of the bones of any joint.
 Articular cartilage is about one-quarter of an inch thick in the large, weight-bearing joints like the hip.
 Articular cartilage is white and shiny and has a rubbery consistency.
 It is slippery, which allows the joint surfaces to slide against one another without causing any damage.
 The function of articular cartilage is to absorb shock and provide an extremely smooth surface to make motion easier.
 We have articular cartilage essentially everywhere that two bony surfaces move against one another, or articulate.